 We appreciate your cooperation and patience when entering the event sites.
 You will probably notice more security this year, please do not be alarmed, this is for your safety and security.

-We have offered specialist training to all our volunteers and staff for what to do in the event of an attack.
+We have offered specialist training to all our volunteers and staff for what to do in the event of a terrorist attack.
+Please follow the advice of the stewards and security in an emergency.
+Your safety is our priority.

-There is lots of information available and you can find out more here https://www.gov.uk/government/organisations/national-counter-terrorism-security-office
+There is lots of information available and you can find out more here act.campaign.gov.uk

-There is a really useful app which you can download for free at http://citizenaid.org/
+There is a really useful app which you can download for free at citizenaid.org

 You can report an incident at John Street Police Station front office which is open from 0800 to 0030hrs on the day of Pride.
 You can also report matters to any uniformed officer that you see in the street.